Lesly Fellinga

-Lesly Fellinga (born September 29, 1985 in Port-au-Prince) is a Haitian retired football player, who played at left defense position.
+Lesly Fellinga (born September 29, 1985) is a Haitian retired footballer who played as a left back.

 Playing career

 Club

 Fellinga was born in the Cité Soleil commune of Port-au-Prince, Haiti, but adopted when he was a baby and grew up in Zuidlaren in the Netherlands.
 He played youth soccer for local teams ZVZ and ZFC Zuidlaren.
 In 1996, he was scouted by FC Groningen and started to play in the youth teams.